 Brick or walled wooden enclosures absorb the sound your noisy generator produces.
 Surround the cabinet with a fireproof insulator to absorb sound.
 The housing, nonetheless, needs to be spacious enough and adequately ventilated so that the resulting heat and exhaust gasses outflows.
 If the natural airflow is not sufficient, incorporate an electric fan to increase efficiency.

-- Install your noisy generator far from house
+Install your noisy generator far from the house

 Suggested article: 6 Electricity Generators You Need to Have in Your Bug Out Bag